All Episodes

 And I believe they're a bunch of racists also.

-They are completely ignoring Herman Cain.
+They are completely ignoring Herman Kane.

-Do you realize that this man has degrees in math and physics, and of course, we have heard that uh the reason somebody didn't uh give him a straw vote because he didn't have ran out of pizzas.
+And of course, we have heard that the reason somebody didn't give him a straw vote because he didn't have, ran out of pizzas.

 I mean, that's ridiculous.